Aching Legs: 7 Causes, How to Treat & Home Remedies

-Aching legs is mainly caused by poor circulation, also referred to as chronic venous insufficiency.
+Aching legs is mainly caused by poor circulation, which is also referred to as chronic venous insufficiency.
 This condition is characterized by weakened blood vessel valves that make blood return more difficult.
 It leads to symptoms like varicose veins and heaviness, tingling and cramps in the legs.

 To confirm the underlying cause of tired and aching legs, you should see a doctor for assessment and testing as needed.
+The doctor may recommend the use of compression stockings, medications or even surgery.

 What causes tired and aching legs?

-Aching legs can be a sign of:
+Aching legs can be caused by:

 1. Chronic venous insufficiency